yezi-qwq/openairinterface5g/doc/analog_beamforming.md

 - `set_analog_beamforming` can be set to 1 or 0 to activate or desactivate analog beamforming (default value is 0)
 - `beam_duration` is the number of slots (currently minimum duration of a beam) the scheduler is tied to a beam (default value is 1)
 - `beams_per_period` is the number of concurrent beams the RU can handle in the beam duration (default value is 1)
 - `beam_weights` is a vector field containing the set of beam indices to be provided by the OAI L1 to the RU is also required.
-In current implementation, the number of beam indices should be equal to the number of SSBs transmitted.
+In current implementation, the number of beam indices should be equal to the number of SSBs transmitted

 DAS is enabled by setting to 1 the parameter `enable_das` in the L1 section of the configuration file.
+In case of DAS enabled, the field `beam_weights` in `MACRLC` section can be omitted.

 # Implementation in OAI scheduler